EVATool/fae-architecture-log/_decisions/sig-api-Relationale vs. No-SQL.md

 ## Alternatives not seriously considered
 Oracle NO-SQL

 Commercial database-systems are unsuitable for open source projects.

 ## How is this decision evaluated?

 This decision based on the experience and knowledge of the students.

 ## Resolution Details

 Many projects use a Relational DB!
 We are already use it temporary in the integrated memory database (h2).

 ## Reasons for the resolution

-Our current Spring-Boot project use an in memory database.
-So we will continue using relational database.
+The project team is familiar with relational databases.
+It would be an extra effort to learn a new technology (No-SQL).
+In addition, the integration from the H2 memory database to another e.g. MySql is much easier, because MySql is also a relational database.